apparentlymart/python-tiedye/docs/source/di.rst

 too much for the moment as we'll explore each of them by example as we fit them into our example application.

-The first step is actually, if we're honest, a bit of a step back: we'll create a global *application* object and some interface objects that each of our subsystems will depend on.
-This does of course couple the subsystems to their containing codebase, but in return for this one deviation from the pattern we gain the ability to decentralize dependency declarations, as we'll see later.
+The first step is to declare some objects that we'll use to describe dependencies in a declarative way:

 .. code-block:: python